-In the event two (2) projects have the same adjusted competitive score, ADOH will reserve Tax Credits to the Project according to the following tiebreaker criteria:
+In the event two (2) Projects have the same adjusted competitive score, ADOH will reserve Tax Credits to the Project according to the following tiebreaker criteria:

-First, to Applicants with the most Efficient Use of Tax Credits per unit; and
+First, to Applicants with the most efficient use of tax credits calculated by dividing the total tax credits requested (Form 3, page 1) by the Total Project Square Footage.
 Second, to Applicants in order of the time the hard copy original Application was date stamped and received by ADOH.